acli/new_clock/doc/CHIMES.md

 The name “Whittington” only started to take off around 1900.
 An 11-bell version, later composed specifically for St Mary Le Bow, was based on what was still known about the 6-bell version (Starmer, 1907, p.
 5).

+Because the melodies used are based on written sources, they might not correspond to reality.
+For example, although mechanical clocks are precision devices, their chiming mechanisms aren’t.
+Both grandfather clocks and clock towers exhibit irregularities in the rhythms they produce (George, 2014; Heath, 2011).
+The pitches produced by actual clocks might also deviate from the theoretical pitches described by scores (George, 2014).

 Chime melody notation
 =====================